Nuno-Jesus/Make-A-Make/README.md

 endif
 ```

-> **Note**: The directives CANNOT be indented inside a recipe, otherwise `make` will consider those as commands and will attempt to execute them.
+> **Warning**: The directives CANNOT be indented inside a recipe, otherwise `make` will consider those as commands and will attempt to execute them.

 We are currently making use of 3 directives: